-- Parent Advisory Board (PAB): The PAB is a parent forum that meets at least guarterly to discuss current issues and offer recommendations for CYS program and service improvements.
+- Parent Advisory Board (PAB): The PAB is a parent forum that meets at least quarterly to discuss current issues and offer recommendations for CYS program and service improvements.
 Parent concerns are channeled through the Program Director to the Installation Commander for review and disposition.
-For more information and the latest PAB policies and procedures. please refer to the PAB SOP email or WPParentAdvisoryBoard@gmail.com. - Parent Conferences: Provide parents a formal means of communicating with those who provide direct care to their children on a regular basis.
+For more information and the latest PAB policies and procedures, please refer to the PAB SOP or email WPParentAdvisoryBoard@gmail.com. - Parent Conferences: Provide parents a formal means of communicating with those who provide direct care to their children on a regular basis.
 Conferences offer a great opportunity for parents keep up to date on community news and program information while discussing their child's/youth's developmental progress.

 Mission Related Extended Hours: CYS child care programs support patrons that have mission requirements, mobilization, deployment, contingency or TDY responsibilities after normal duty hours.
 The CDC and SAC programs support unit requirements for child care during training exercises and alerts to the extent possible.
 CDC operating hours for full day care will reflect Installation variable duty hours.
-Other child care programs provided for extended hours are FCC extended hours and long term care homes, trained CYS baby-sitters and Army Community Services Foster homes as well as available off-post options.
+Other child care programs provided for extended hours are FCC extended hours and long term care homes, trained CYS babysitters and Army Community Services Foster homes as well as available off-post options.
 Extended hours of operation are provided according to the CYS Operations Manual and applicable Regulations and criteria.

 Families are not charged for approved Army mission related extended hours care.
 Families must provide written validation confirming the mission related extended hours care.
 The Soldier's unit/sponsor's supervisor will provide documentation to qualify for approved mission related extended hours care to the center based program staff or FCC Provider.
-Extended duty hours care is generally up to 3 hours/day.